kylesayrs/TapAI/README.md

 6. Open another terminal window, go to the client folder, run `npm i`, and then start the client with `npm start`
 7. Go to `http://localhost:8080`

-The web app is also live at https://tapai.herokuapp.com, but the ai is not working there yet.
+The web app is also live at https://tapai.herokuapp.com.

 ## Data Collection
 Here are a few card sets along with relevant data sources